Brennan-Clinch/Project2/Entertainment Analysis.md

 ![](ENTERT~2/unnamed-chunk-8-1.png)<!-- -->

+Looking at the plots, it appears again that our data is extremely skewed with most of the number of videos being equal to zero especially when share category was equal to 'few', so while most videos were not a lot and were mostly zero, the less the shares the fewer the number of videos for each article in the World channel.

 We can inspect the trend of number of images and videos and how it affects number of shares.
 If the tallest and most concentrated chunk of bars is in a different spot for each share category, then we can